The Performance Plateau

 What to Expect

-Following the Strategy Call, the professional undergoes neurological baseline assessment targeting performance architecture — self-efficacy encoding, dopaminergic calibration, error-response patterns, and intrinsic-extrinsic motivation circuit balance.
+Following the Strategy Call, the professional undergoes neurological baseline assessment targeting performance architecture — self-efficacy encoding, dopamine calibration, error-response patterns, and intrinsic-extrinsic motivation circuit balance.
 This produces a precise biological map of why performance is constrained.

 Protocol design then targets identified mechanisms through structured, spaced sessions calibrated to neuroplasticity timing rules.
 Progress is measured through observable shifts in performance consistency, error-response adaptivity, and output quality under the real-world conditions where the ceiling previously appeared.